OV-chipkaart: Travelling with the OV-chipkaart

-Ticket barriers at Amsterdam Centraal railway station.

 The OV-chipkaart works in two ways: either as a stored-value card which is used to travel on pre-loaded credit (Dutch: reizen op saldo); or as a means of storing so-called "travel products" (Dutch: reisproducten) such as single or return rail tickets, day passes, seasonal tickets and discount plans.

 Checking in and out

+Panel on the right side of a ticket gate, with a small display above and a combination of a card reader and a barcode reader (for Aztec code) below.